The DIR® Institute

 We believe every individual has the potential to grow and develop.
 We also understand the important role parents, caregivers, and families have in raising, supporting, and teaching a child with developmental difficulties.
 Through a DIRFloortime® approach, we help families gain insights into their child’s development and functioning.
 Through these insights, families then are empowered to take real action to help their child reach their fullest potential.

 What Makes Floortime Work?

-The D.I.R.
-Floortime approach is based on the fact that emotion and social-emotional experiences (relationships and interactions with others) are critical to the growth of the mind and brain.
-For many people with developmental challenges such as Autism, social-emotional experiences can be challenging.
+The DIR Floortime approach is based on the fact that emotion and social-emotional experiences (relationships and interactions with others) are critical to the growth of the mind and brain.
+For many people with developmental challenges such as autism, social-emotional experiences can be challenging.
 In Floortime, we get this emotional process going by first “following the child’s lead.”
 (Please note, this applies to adolescents, young adults, and even adults as well.)
-Following your child's lead means following his or her interests and strengths that are driven by their emotions.
+Following your child's lead means following their interests and strengths that are driven by their emotions.

 What interests your child?

 What makes your child feel happy, sad, frustrated, withdrawn, etc.?

 What struggles does your child experience at home, in school, or out in the community?

 Whatever it is, your child's interest is your clue.
 It is your window into what he or she is feeling and thinking.
 We can help you learn how to follow your child's lead to help them overcome what may be most difficult or may be holding them back.